 A Marine Park Entry Permit will need to be purchased for 1,000,000 IDR (it's valid for 12 months).
 Some resorts will pre-purchase them on behalf of guests but if you are staying with a homestay, you can easily buy them yourself in Sorong or, as we did, at Wasai Harbour.
-If you want to know where the Raja Ampat entry fee money is spent, read here.

 It is possible to find a very bad dive centre in Raja Ampat, one that has questionable safety standards, lack correct equipment maintenance, have unhealthy air in their tanks and have the attitude to deny these health factors exist.
 We found out the hard way.

 Online research via the excellent Stay Raja Ampat website led us to Daroyen Village on Gam, their reviews certainly weren’t bad and the communication in advance led us to believe we had chosen well.
 We were wrong.

 Our dream of diving in paradise quickly turned into a nightmare as soon as we started gearing up on the boat (the staff hadn’t checked equipment in advance and all sorts of failures were discovered just before our first) and.
 By the end of the day we all had headaches and felt unwell the next day due to breathing contaminated air.
 What was even more concerning, was their efforts to dismiss our concerns and attempts to discredit us with inaccuracies on the Stay Raja Ampat website.
 Sadly, it appears that not just the equipment needs addressing but their attitude towards safety.